Non-enveloped, capsid of about 27-40 nm in diameter, with T=3 icosahedral symmetry. The capsid is composed of 180 capsid proteins.

 Monopartite, linear ssRNA(+) genome of 7.3 to 8.3 kb.
 The 5'-terminus is linked to a VPg protein and the 3'-terminus has a poly(A) tract.

 The virion RNA is infectious and serves as both the genome and viral messenger RNA.
-Cleavage of ORF1 polyprotein by the virus-encoded 3C-like cysteine proteinase yields the mature nonstructural proteins and the capsid protein.
-ORF2 encodes a small structural protein VP2 which is expressed through RNA termination-reinitiation.
+The genome encodes a polyprotein (ORF1).
+One or two smaller ORFs are expressed from a subgenomic RNA.
+Cleavage of ORF1 polyprotein by the virus-encoded 3C-like cysteine proteinase yields the mature nonstructural proteins.
+The 3'-end terminal ORF encodes a basic protein (and the capsid protein) and is expressed through RNA termination-reinitiation.

 - Attachement to host receptors mediates endocytosis of the virus into the host cell.